Axwabo/SecretLabNAudio/README.md

 7. Restart the server

 ## Development

+Simply install the `SecretLabNAudio.Core` package from NuGet.

+Manual installation:

 1. Reference the `SecretLabNAudio.Core.dll` file from the [releases page](https://github.com/Axwabo/SecretLabNAudio/releases)
 2. Install the `NAudio.Core` package from NuGet